gaurav337/adaptive-ttc/road.md

 **Model to use — microsoft/codebert-base:**
 - https://huggingface.co/microsoft/codebert-base
 - 125M parameters, runs on any GPU with 4GB VRAM, produces 768-dimensional vectors
-- Pre-trained on code and natural language — designed exactly for code + traceback text
+- Pre-trained on code and natural language — suited to code + traceback text

 **How to embed tracebacks and code:**
 ```python